Going to court in Alberta can be confusing but learning more can help.

 The judge oversees the proceedings.
 They make decisions about the law and what evidence can be admitted.
 The judge also decides the verdict (unless there is a jury) and, if the accused is found guilty, determines the sentence.

 In Provincial Court, judges are called “Your Honour”.
-In the Court of Queen’s Bench, justices are called “My Lady/Madam”, “My Lord/Sir” or “Justice (last name)”
+In the Court of King’s Bench, justices are called “My Lady/Madam”, “My Lord/Sir” or “Justice (last name)”